Success will come through diversity, innovation and collaboration.

 —a hub for entrepreneurs, inventors and innovators—offers connections, support and information.
 In conjunction with our partners, we help you take an idea to market.

-This resource for all UNC-CH entrepreneurial activities provides a full range of assistance to transform innovative ideas into technology driven products.
+This resource for all UNC-Chapel Hill entrepreneurial activities provides a full range of assistance to transform innovative ideas into technology driven products.
 We work with novice to expert entrepreneurs, offering:

 - A project coordinator to help navigate the process from beginning to end and across all UNC-CH departments.